qpdf/qpdf/manual/cli.rst

    Remove page labels from the output file.

 :samp:`--qdf`
    Turns on QDF mode.
-For additional information on QDF, please see :ref:`ref.qdf`.
+For additional information on QDF, please see :ref:`qdf`.
 Note that :samp:`--linearize` disables QDF mode.

 :samp:`--min-version={version}`